wangdj3/DSI_Ames_Housing/.ipynb_checkpoints/myREADME-checkpoint.md

 - Cleaned datasets as well as the original source data files utilized can be found in the './datasets' directory

-- Model-generated output filescan be found in the './output' directory.
-The './output/predictions_8_ridge.csv' output file is considered the final model.
+- Model-generated output filescan be found in the './output' directory

 ---